AksoEo/docs/api/index.md

 # SAKo API Documentation
-Clients (users or applications) interact with SAKo through it's RESTful CORS API.
+Clients (users or applications) interact with SAKo through its RESTful CORS API.

 SAKo is an acronym for “Sistemo Administra Komuna”.